Admission for Undergraduate Students

 All first-year students are required to attend a one-and-a-half day orientation program; at least one family member is encouraged to attend the program with their student.
 Orientation sessions are held during May and June for fall semester entry and in January for spring semester entry.
 The program provides an opportunity to learn more about the academic and student life and to register for classes.

-Orientation program information is mailed to all incoming first-year students after they have confirmed their enrollment.
-Students register online for the program at orientation@MiamiOH.edu.
+Orientation program information is sent via Miami email to all incoming first-year students after they have confirmed their enrollment.
+Students register online for the program at MiamiOH.edu/orientation.

 If a student cannot attend a fall orientation session in May or June, the student must attend August orientation and participate in advising and registration at that time.
-Please direct all questions about orientation, please call 513-529-9771 or email orientation@MiamiOH.edu.
-Also, visit our website for complete dates and details about all Orientation programs (www.MiamiOH.edu/orientation).
+All questions about orientation should be directed to Orientation and Transition Programs at 513-529-9771, or orientation@MiamiOH.edu.
+Visit our website for complete dates and details about all orientation programs (www.MiamiOH.edu/orientation).

 International students attend orientation approximately 1-2 weeks prior to the start of classes.
 Contact international@MiamiOH.edu for more information.